artogahr/lockne/thesis/chapters/04-practical-part.typ

 3. If found, it logs the packet with its associated PID
 4. If not found, it logs "pid=unknown"

-The "unknown" cases are expected - they happen for packets from connections that were established before our program started, or for kernel-generated traffic that doesn't come from a userspace process.
+The "unknown" cases are expected and happen in two scenarios:
+1. Packets from connections established before lockne started (the mapping doesn't exist yet)
+2. Kernel-generated traffic that doesn't come from a userspace process

+This is an important limitation - the cgroup program only captures socket creation events that occur while it's running.
+Pre-existing connections won't be tracked.
+This means lockne needs to be started before the applications you want to monitor, or you need to restart those applications after lockne is running.

 === Shared State via eBPF Maps